-Coordinators: Semester 1: Ms Liz Barnes NHMRC Clinical Trials Centre, University of Sydney Semester 2: Dr Farzaneh Boroumand Sydney School of Public Health, University of Sydney Prerequisites: l Foundations for Biostatistics (or Mathematical Background for nd Probability and Distribution Theory) Semester availability: Semester 1 ar nd Semester 2 Time commitment: 8-12 hours to tal study time per week Aim: statistical inf strong mathematical and conceptual foundation in the methods of erence, which underlie many of the methods utilised in subsequent units I in biostatistical practice.
-Content: statistical mo function from methodology Wald, and sc their ideal pr under a frequ mathematica medical rese and hypothe vides an overview of the concepts and properties of estimators of odel parameters, then proceeds to a general study of the likelihood in first principles.
-This will serve as the basis for likelihood-based y, including maximum likelihood estimation, and the likelihood ratio, ore tests.
-Core statistical inference concepts including estimators and coperties, hypothesis testing, p-values, confidence intervals, and power uentist framework will be examined with an emphasis on both their al derivation, and their interpretation and communication in a health and arch setting.
-Other methods for estimation sis testing, including a brief introduction to the Bayesian approach to fact and non-parametric methods, and simulation-based approaches will ored.
-Assessment: Two major as of 20% ssignments worth 40% each and module exercises worth a total Prescribed texts: Marschner IC C. Inference Principles for Biostatisticians.
-Chapman & Hall / CRC Pr, 2014 Special computer For details, inc cluding ISBN, see the BCA Textbook Guide requirements: R or Stata software Online resources: Course notes s, online mini-lecture videos, online tutorials, discussion board
+Coordinators: Semester 1: Ms Liz Barnes NHMRC Clinical Trials Centre, University of Sydney Semester 2: Dr Farzaneh Boroumand Sydney School of Public Health, University of Sydney Prerequisites: Mathematical Biostatistics an Foundations for Biostatistics (or Mathematical Background for nd Probability and Distribution Theory) Semester availability: Semester 1 and d Semester 2 Time commitment: 8-12 hours tota al study time per week Aim: To develop a s statistical infe of study, and strong mathematical and conceptual foundation in the methods of rence, which underlie many of the methods utilised in subsequent units in biostatistical practice.
+Content: The unit provi statistical mod function from methodology, Wald, and sco their ideal pro under a frequ mathematical medical resea and hypothes inference, exa also be explor ides an overview of the concepts and properties of estimators of del parameters, then proceeds to a general study of the likelihood first principles.
+This will serve as the basis for likelihood-based including maximum likelihood estimation, and the likelihood ratio, ore tests.
+Core statistical inference concepts including estimators and operties, hypothesis testing, p-values, confidence intervals, and power entist framework will be examined with an emphasis on both their derivation, and their interpretation and communication in a health and rch setting.
+Other methods for estimation is testing, including a brief introduction to the Bayesian approach to act and non-parametric methods, and simulation-based approaches will red.
+Assessment: Two major ass of 20% signments worth 40% each and module exercises worth a total Prescribed texts: Marschner IC.
+Inference Principles for Biostatisticians.
+Chapman & Hall / CRC Pr, 2014 c · · · · For details, incl uding ISBN, see the BCA Textbook Guide requirements: R or Stata software Online resources: Course notes, online mini-lecture videos, online tutorials, discussion board